cuiyixiao/cyxblog/_posts/2017-09-29-notes-on-shared-ptr.md

 categories: c++
 ---

 It may be unnessary to introduce what `shared_ptr` is.
-Let's just figure out how its use_count increase and decrease, and some potential misuse we need to avoid.
+Let's just figure out how its use_count increases and decreases, and some potential misuse we need to avoid.

 ### Share Ownership
 It is described in detail on [c++ reference shared_ptr](http://www.cplusplus.com/reference/memory/shared_ptr/).
 And I think the following paragraph is quite important: